 Springer Nature policies and compliance with funders' open access mandates

 Authors may need to take specific actions to achieve compliance with funder mandates.
-These may include self-archiving, opting into our manuscript deposition service, and/or choosing open access publication if publishing in a hybrid open access journal.
+These may include self-archiving, opting into our manuscript deposition service, and/or choosing open access publication if publishing in a hybrid or Transformative Journal.

 Authors are strongly advised to check their funder's open access requirements, particularly regarding manuscript deposition, embargo periods, and licence mandates.
 To learn more about meeting funder and institutional open access requirements please use the following resources:

 Certain research funders, require that articles are published under a Creative Commons Attribution Licence (CC BY) .
-For further information and guidance on complying with this requirement, including a list of funders with a CC BY requirement, please see here.
+For further information and guidance on OA funding and policy, please see here.